-For the GLORYS12V1 temperature and salinity as well as the Turner et al. phytoplankton biomass, a mean daily bias was calculated on the original high resolution grid to determine whether the values provided to NEUSv2 were representative given the spatial distribution of variables within each box.
+For the GLORYS12V1 temperature and salinity as well as the satellite phytoplankton biomass, a mean daily bias was calculated on the original high resolution grid to determine whether the values provided to NEUSv2 were representative given the spatial distribution of variables within each box.
 With each NEUSv2 box, layer, and day, the box-wide NEUSv2 value was subtracted from each forcing product cell’s value.
 The mean of all cell-level biases were calculated to obtain a daily mean bias for each NEUSv2 box-layer.
 For each box-level variable a two-way ANOVA was performed (bias ~ box ⨉ season) to determine whether significant differences in mean bias were present.